-Associates are expected to make significant contributions toward their unit’s work program while gaining a broad overview of N.C.
-Department of Transportation policies and work.
-As part of their 18-month program, associates undertake business driven “stretch assignments,” where they will gain valuable exposure and on-the-job experience.
+Associates are expected to make significant contributions toward their unit’s work program while gaining a broad overview of NCDOT policies and initiatives.
+As part of their 18-month program, associates undertake business-driven “stretch assignments,” gaining valuable exposure and on-the-job experience.

 - Asset management

 Associates have the option of rotating to various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail and aviation.